aaltonewmedia/physcomp.newmedia.dog/content/2025/val/final-project/index.md

 This project originates from an experience that everyone has: in crowded places, I often bump into people’s shoulders but can’t possibly apologize to everyone.

-*Apology Machine* is a wearable device, embedded in the shoulder of a jacket, that automatically apologizes whenever it detects physical contact.
+*Apology Jacket* is a wearable device, embedded in the shoulder of a jacket, that automatically apologizes whenever it detects physical contact.
 → using AI TTS ?

 The project explores the automation of social etiquette and the absurd extension of AI assistance into even the smallest human gestures of politeness.
-We become more and more reliant on machines and AI, and now even to apologize. *Apology Machine* exaggerates this dependency by outsourcing an intimate human behavior to an AI that reacts faster and more obediently than we ever could.
+We become more and more reliant on machines and AI, and now even to apologize. *Apology Jacket* exaggerates this dependency by outsourcing an intimate human behavior to an AI that reacts faster and more obediently than we ever could.
 The result is both comical and unsettling: an endlessly polite jacket, apologizing to the world.

 #### How it works